The best Photoshop courses online let you master the art of using Adobe Photoshop from the comfort of your home.

 When you are done with the basics, move on to the tutorials on the website to get a deeper understanding.
 There’s a beginner course on photo editing, another on making selections, and another on layer masking, and several more.

-As you can make out from its name, the course expects you to have a working knowledge of Photoshop.
+As you can make out from its name, the online Photoshop course expects you to have a working knowledge of the program.
 The course has over 100 lessons in which it covers virtually all aspects of the software.